 Figs are really mostly care-free.
 For the most part, you'll want to concern yourself with making sure that your fig gets enough water (at least an inch per week for those planted in the ground, and as needed for those planted in containers) and keeping an eye out for any pests or diseases.

 Each spring, topdress the soil around your fig with an inch or two of compost.
 This is all the fertilization your fig will need.
 Additional fertilizer will result in lots of leaves and no fruit production.
-However, if you notice that the plant doesn't seem to be producing many leaves, give it a feeding with manure tea or fish emulsion in early summer.
+However, if you notice that the plant doesn't seem to be producing many leaves, feed it with manure tea or fish emulsion in early summer.

 If you are growing your fig in the ground, you can train it against a wall or fence to make it easier to harvest and to protect the branches from the elements.
 You don't really need to prune figs planted in the ground, other than to remove dead branches.